wp-plugins/collapsing-pages/readme.txt

       explicitly set to auto-expand).
 Possible values:
          * true (default)
          * false
+* showTopLevel
+    * True -  show top level pages (default)
+    * False - only display sub-pages and below
+* currentPageOnly
+    * True -  show only parent and sub pages of the current page
+    * False - show all pages (subject to the include or exclude parameters set) (default)
 * debug
     * When set to true, extra debugging information will be displayed in the underlying code of your page (but not visible from the browser).
 Use